 -

 Transfer the pasta and ½ cup of the reserved pasta cooking liquid to the skillet.
 Gradually add the Parmesan, a handful at a time, then the parsley, all while tossing; season with salt and pepper.
 Continue to cook, tossing frequently, for about 2 minutes, until all of the cheese is melted and heated through.
-Taste and season with more salt, black pepper, and/or lemon juice.
+Taste and season with more salt, pepper, and/or lemon juice.
 Add more pasta cooking liquid as needed, tossing, until a smooth, glossy sauce forms.

 -